|In This Article|

 What is a Nurse Anesthetist (CRNA)?

-Certified registered nurse anesthetists (CRNAs) are advanced practice registered nurses (APRN), which means they earned a graduate-level degree—either a master’s (MS) or a doctoral (DNP)—in anesthesia.
+Certified registered nurse anesthetists (CRNAs) are advanced practice registered nurses (APRN) specialized in anesthesia, meaning they earned a graduate-level degree—either a master’s (MS) or a doctoral (DNP)—in anesthesia.

 What Does a Nurse Anesthetist Do?

-Nurse anesthetists specialize in anesthesia and pain management before, during, and after surgery or medical procedures.
+Nurse anesthetists work in anesthesia and pain management before, during, and after surgery or medical procedures.

 CRNA practice includes pre-anesthetic evaluation and preparation, anesthesia induction, maintenance and emergence, post-management, and cardiac life support techniques.

 The responsibilities and duties of a CRNA may vary depending on the setting, but in all cases, a CRNA can provide high level local and general anesthetics, intubate, and perform epidural, spinal and nerve blocks.

 The following list is based on real CRNA job descriptions to give you an idea of the tasks and functions that may be expected of a nurse anesthetist.

 - Complete patient assessments, review and request laboratory/diagnostic studies as needed and examine patient medical histories for allergies or illnesses to ensure safe anesthesia administration.